 Nature’s Light runs Workshops!
 Small group workshops at that.
 This means that participants can expect a certain level of instruction to take place during the course of a workshop or trip.
 However, the workshops we run are not necessarily the same as a course that you could take at a local college or club.
 What do they entail then?

 The trips we lead are tours in the sense that participants are visiting interesting locations in order to create great photographs.
-During the course of these trips instructors (at a ratio of 1:3 or better) are there in order to give assistance and guidance during shoots.
+During the course of these trips instructors (at a ratio of 1:3 or better, although if we collab with another photography workshop group these numbers may differ) are there in order to give assistance and guidance during shoots.
 Between shoots instructors often have seminars and discussions around different topics that are part of the workshop.
 There is also a significant level of guidance given during the post-production editing sessions.
 To top it off every workshop has several ‘critique sessions’ scheduled where participants and instructors sit down to look at and discuss images taken and edited during the workshop.

 A Typical Non-Travel Day: